erlang/otp/system/doc/design_principles/appup_cookbook.md

-Changing code for a program written in another programming language than Erlang, for example, a port program, is application-dependent and OTP provides no special support for it.
+Changing code for a program written in another programming language than Erlang, for example, a port program, is application-dependent and OTP provides no special support.

+_Example_

-_Example:_ When changing code for a port program, assume that the Erlang process controlling the port is a `gen_server` `portc` and that the port is opened in the callback function `init/1`:
+When changing code for a port program, assume that the Erlang process controlling the port is a `gen_server` `portc` and that the port is opened in the callback function `init/1`: